danigamba/MusicGenreClassifier/README.md

 ### Usage
 The software is written in Python 3.
 I personally recommend to install Continuum Anaconda to have anything ready and working.
-If you don't want to install the complete Anaconda package first install dependecies:
+If you don't want to install the complete Anaconda package first install dependencies:
 ```
 pip3 install -r requirements.txt
 ```